-Malik Name Meaning: Origin, Popularity, and Significance
+Malik Name Meaning: Origin, Popularity, & Significance

-Origin and Meaning of Malik
+Origin & Meaning of Malik

 Arabic Origin